Wexford Racecourse

 Overview of Wexford Races

-Wexford Races, located in the town of Wexford, is known for its popular Friday evening meetings and race events throughout the months of March to November.
+The Wexford Races, located in the town of Wexford, are known for their popular Friday evening meetings and race events held throughout the months of March to November.

 Amongst the changes undergone, the course itself has been widened and realigned – and as a result, is popular amongst owners, trainers and jockeys, continuing to attract large and competitive fields of runners of many types.

-Alongside the investment made in the track itself, Wexford Racecourse has enjoyed the development of its grandstands and hospitality and entertaining facilities.
+Alongside the investment made in the track itself, Wexford Racecourse has also enjoyed the development of its grandstands, hospitality, and entertainment facilities.
 It has now positioned itself as an attractive venue for corporate events, hen and stag parties, and other large special occasion celebrations.

-Wexford Racecourse is fast blossoming in popularity as a result of its modern amenities, sunny locale and increasingly impressive racing talent.
+Wexford Racecourse is rapidly gaining popularity due to its modern amenities, sunny location, and increasingly impressive racing talent.

 Wexford Racecourse History

-Wexford Racecourse has verified documentation of horseracing taking place in its vicinity since the 1870s, but the current course near Bettyville was founded in 1951.
+Wexford Racecourse has verified documentation of horse racing taking place in its vicinity since the 1870s; however, the current course near Bettyville was established in 1951.

-Over the years since, various improvements and developments have been made to the course, and it has been levelled several times.
-The staff, made up of entirely dedicated racing enthusiasts, continue to work hard on both the facilities and marketing of Wexford Racecourse to this day; truly centring it in the Irish horseracing scene as an important venue and an attractive one for both those in the equestrian industry and racegoers alike.
+Over the years, various improvements and developments have been made to the course, and it has been levelled several times.
+The staff, comprising entirely dedicated racing enthusiasts, continue to work hard on both the facilities and marketing of Wexford Racecourse to this day, truly positioning it as an essential and attractive venue in the Irish horseracing scene for both those in the equestrian industry and racegoers alike.

 Wexford Racecourse Map